Posted: July 16, 2021

 Interested in the cuisine of Ghana?
-Here is GVI’s guide to Ghanaian food.
+Here’s our quick guide to Ghanaian food.

 Delectable spices and filling staples make the food of Ghana something not to be missed.
-But Ghanaian food is about more than mere sustenance: it is a way to express love and happiness, and a means to bring people together.
+But Ghanaian food is about more than mere sustenance: it’s a way to express love and happiness, and a means to bring people together.
 Ghanaian food is for the soul, not just the stomach.

-It is all too easy to conflate the culture and cuisine of African countries.
-But make no mistake: each has its own body of ingredients, preparation techniques, and flavor palettes.
+It’s all too easy to conflate the culture and cuisine of African countries.
+But make no mistake: each country has its own body of ingredients, preparation techniques, and flavour palates.
 And Ghana is no exception.

 Broaden your knowledge of food by learning about traditional Ghanaian dishes, and get to know why food is so important within the culture of Ghana.